alexlin8888/chatbot3/air-quality-predictor/README.md

 The core logic involves loading pre-trained XGBoost regression models for various pollutants (PM2.5, PM10, O3, NO2, SO2, CO), generating forecasts, calculating the maximum AQI based on standard breakpoints, and rendering the results on a webpage.
 It includes robust error handling, location initialization, and a fallback mechanism to display the latest observed AQI if the prediction fails.
-If the nearest station doesn't contain the latest PM2.5 data that's valid, it will go back to the default station, Kaohsiung.

 train_and_save.py